I/O (song): Background

 Recorded at Gabriel's Real World Studios in Wiltshire and the Beehive in London, "i/o" features regulars Tony Levin on bass, David Rhodes on electric guitar, and Manu Katché on drums.
 Additionally, the track is the first of three on the album to feature the Soweto Gospel Choir from South Africa, whose parts were recorded at High Seas Studios.
 The Soweto Gospel Choir had previously collaborated with Gabriel in 2008 on "Down to Earth" for the WALL-E soundtrack.

 Gabriel explained that I/O stands for input/output, which served as a starting point for writing a song about the world's interconnectedness, adding that "if we can see ourselves as better connected, still messed up individuals, but as part of a whole, then maybe there's something to learn."
-The main piano riff and the ending section were amongst the first things developed for the song, which went through a few different iterations that included various unused sections, including a jazzy interlude and an electronic outro.
+The main piano riff and the ending were amongst the first things developed for the song, which went through a few different iterations that included various unused sections, including a jazzy interlude and an electronic outro.